Policy paper

 Overall, HMICFRS found that London Fire Brigade had made significant improvements in their performance since their previous inspection in January 2022.
 London Fire Brigade has improved its understanding of risk, continues to respond quickly to fires and is seen as outstanding in responding to major and multi-agency incidents.

-When all relevant parties – the inspectorate, the Ministry of Housing, Communities and Local Government (MHCLG) officials and ministers - have considered evidence related to this recommendation and are satisfied that the recommendation has been fully met.
+31: All relevant parties – the inspectorate, MHCLG officials and ministers - have considered evidence related to this recommendation and are satisfied that the recommendation has been fully met.

 What we have done

-His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) have looked to address the three Inquiry recommendations directed at them through their most recent inspection of the London Fire Brigade (LFB) (findings published in November 2024).
-In HMICFRS’ view their existing Round 3 inspection methodology covers the three areas covered by the recommendations: control rooms, incident commanders and operational planning.
-LFB also believes that it has made significant progress in these areas.
+His Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) has published its findings to address the three Inquiry recommendations directed at them through their inspection of the London Fire Brigade (LFB).
+The findings were published in November 2024.
+HMICFRS’ view that their existing Round 3 inspection methodology covers the three recommendations around control rooms, incident commanders and operational planning.
+LFB also considers that it has made significant progress in these areas.

 Recommendation